PhyFuzz/phyfu/README.md

 The [readthedocs](https://phyfu.readthedocs.io/en/latest/) is the go-to place if you need answers to anything PhyFu-related.
 Usage, APIs, Extensions?
 It's all there, so we recommend you seriously go [read it](https://phyfu.readthedocs.io/en/latest/)!

+## 🍀 Misc

+The hyper-parameters we use are all listed in `phyfu/configs/`.
+For the meaning and usage of each hyper-parameter, please refer to the [readthedocs](https://phyfu.readthedocs.io/en/latest/extension.html).

+For the omitted proofs of some theorems in the paper, please refer to [here](https://github.com/PhyFuzz/phyfu/tree/main/docs/proof.pdf).

 ## Credits

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [`audreyr/cookiecutter-pypackage`](https://github.com/audreyr/cookiecutter-pypackage) project template.